ikunetwork/WhitePaper/README.md

 * Peer Review
 * Upgrade to clinical trial subject

-Friends, message, and upvote access will require an IN profile, but will not require holding IKU in the Network Digital Wallet NDW - allowing anyone to use the IN.
+Friends, messaging, and upvote access will require an IN profile, but will not require holding IKU in the Network Digital Wallet NDW - allowing anyone to use the IN.
 This type of access is classified as `devTools A`.
 RFP submissions, comments, peer review, reputation scoring and upgrading to clinical trial subject will require an IN profile AND holding at least 1 IKU in the NDW - `devTools B`.

 ### IKU Network Participants